zae-bayern/elpv-dataset/README.md

 are either of intrinsic or extrinsic type and are known to reduce the power efficiency of solar modules.

-All images are normalized with respect to the size and perspective.
+All images are normalized with respect to size and perspective.
-Additionally, any distortion induced by the lens used to capture the images was eliminated prior to image segmentation.
+Additionally, any distortion induced by the camera lens used to capture the EL images was eliminated prior to solar cell extraction.

 ## Annotations